therealOri/Genter/README.md

 Added:
 - [x] Windows executable has been made and can be downloaded now.
-> This is also the last time I do anything with windows .exe files.
+> This is also (for now) the last time I do anything with windows .exe files.
 Any new updates will just be to genter.py and the linux ELF file/binary.
 __ __

 <br>